jiangjin1999/jiangjin1999/README.md

 - 👋 Hi, I’m JiangJin
-- 👀 I’m interested in NLP, ML, DL,RN
+- 👀 I’m interested in LLM, NLP, ML.
 - 🌱 I’m currently learning NLP
 - 💞️ I’m looking to collaborate on NLP
 - 📫 How to reach me:
-- email:
+- email: jiangjin@stu.pku.edu.cn
-- qq:
+- qq: 1261842974@qq.com

-- wechat:
+Please indicate "GitHub" when contacting me.

 <!---
 jiangjin1999/jiangjin1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.